pulchrit/laptop_customizer/README.md

 ### State and Interactivity
 State lives in App.js and is passed to SpecsandOptionsList and Cart and their children through a callback prop.

-### Tests
-Each component has a small test suite including a smoke test to ensure proper rendering and a few snapshot tests to ensure the UI renders as expected when changes are made to the code.